Oliver Goss

 Oliver Goss (born 12 April 1994) is an Australian professional golfer.
 He is from Fremantle, Western Australia.

-Goss won the 2012 John Hughes Geely Nexus Risk Services Western Australia Open Championship on the PGA Tour of Australasia while still an amateur.
+Goss won the 2012 Western Australian Open on the PGA Tour of Australasia while still an amateur.

 Goss was runner-up in the 2013 U.S. Amateur.
 He was the only amateur golfer to make the cut at the 2014 Masters Tournament and thus received low amateur honors.

 Goss turned professional after the 2014 U.S. Open and made his professional debut at the next week's Travelers Championship.